EtorArza/RTDHW/README.md

 <img src="/github_readme_assets/images/equation_to_predict_equivalent_runtime_case_study_2.png" width="600">

-where t<sub>1</sub> is substituted with the runtime of the memetic search algorithm in each instance, listed in the table above.
+where t<sub>1</sub> is substituted with the runtime of the EDA in each instance, listed in the table above.

 __Step 3: Running the experiments__